jordan-tr7/r-handbook/hello-framework/src/2-1_variables.md

 - *cns*
 - *a_list_of_all_relevant_claim_numbers_by_region_distinct_v2_q4_edits a_long_time_ago_in_a_galaxy_far_far_away_it_is_a_period_of_civil_war_rebel_spaceships striking_from_a_hidden_base_have_won_their_first_victory_against_the_evil_galactic_empire*

-If you want to be really consistent, here are some example [Style Guides for R](https://style.tidyverse.org/).
+If you want more suggestions for styling code, here's a published [Style Guide for R](https://style.tidyverse.org/).

 ---